Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 Trump briefed Zelenskyy and European allies shortly after the Putin meeting, and details from the discussions emerged in a scattershot way that seemed to rankle the U.S. president, who had chosen not to outline any terms when appearing afterward with Putin.

 “BIG PROGRESS ON RUSSIA,” Trump posted Sunday on social media.
-The president also bemoaned media coverage of his summit with Putin and said on Truth Social: "I had a great meeting in Alaska."
+The president also bemoaned media coverage of his summit with Putin, saying on Truth Social: "I had a great meeting in Alaska."

 Following the Alaska summit, Trump declared that a ceasefire was not necessary for peace talks to proceed, a sudden shift to a position favored by Putin.